Skip to main content

 Step 1: Developer Registration

-2. Download the My Health Record Mobile Developer Welcome Pack and familiarise yourself with the file contents.
-As these documents will be referred to in more detail throughout this guide.
+Step 1.1.
+Download the My Health Record Mobile Developer Welcome Pack and review the contents, as they will be referenced throughout this guide.

-The Portal Operator Registration Form will require you to verify the identity of all nominated Operator Officers, register your organisation details and specify your proposed application’s use cases and health and wellness outcomes.
+The My Health Record - Portal Operator Registration Form (PORF) requires verification of all nominated Operator Officers' identities, your organisation's details, and your application’s intended use cases and health outcomes..

 Step 2: Testing Requirements

-1. Contact [email protected] and a team member will walk you through the process of submitting your prototype for review against the FHIR® Gateway Guidelines (more information provided below)
+Step 2.1.
+Contact help@digitalhealth.gov.au and a team member will discuss your app integration against the FHIR® Gateway Guidelines (more information provided below)

-2. Complete all relevant test cases (from your Test Kit) and submit the results the My Health Record team on [email protected].
-This step is referred to as Notice of Connection (NoC) Self Assessment testing.
+Step 2.2.
+Complete all relevant test cases (from your Test Kit) and submit the results to the system operator on healthAPIGatewaySVT@deloitte.com.au.
+This step is referred to as Notice of Connection (NoC) Self-Assessment testing.

-3. The My Health Record team will organise a virtual session with your team to demonstrate your product and ensure it is functioning in accordance with the specifications and guidelines.
+Step 2.3.
+The Gateway Operator will organise a virtual session with your team to demonstrate your software application is functioning in accordance with the specifications and guidelines.
 This is referred to as NoC testing.

 Step 3: Guidelines

-These documents primarily contain requirements, and each contain approximately 10-20.
-You can identify which requirements are mandatory and which are optional using the normative verb keywords below;
+These documents primarily contain approximately 10-20 requirements each.
+The normative verb keywords below identify which requirements are mandatory and which are optional.

 SHALLWhen appearing in a conformance requirement, the verb SHALL indicates a mandatory requirement.
 Its negative form SHALL NOT indicates a prohibition.